-FieldMove has been built on Qt, which is the same development platform used by Move.
-The application will run on Apple (iPad and iPad mini), Android and Windows tablets, but it cannot be used on smartphone devices.
-For more information on how FieldMove runs on iPads, Android and Windows tablets please refer to the Digital Compass Calibration section.
+FieldMove has been built on Qt, which is the same development platform used by MOVE.
+The application will run on Apple (iPad and iPad mini) and Android.
+The application can also be run on some larger display Android smartphone devices.

+For more information on how FieldMove runs on iPads and Android tablets please refer to the Digital Compass Calibration section.
 We strongly advise that users read this section to understand some limitations of FieldMove on specific tablets.